iguanacore/iguana_acs_fix/TextChanges.md

 * Farming description: no longer (falsely) mentions an effect on plant growth speed
 * Auction suspensions: happend -> happening
 * Shapeshifting Tribulation: corrected tribulation order
+* Farming Tool: Restored translation, which was removed in 1.25

 ## Reading convenience and clarity